charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 keywords:
 ---

+I played my first match of Modern in September.
+Two months later, I won a Modern RPTQ and tickets to Spain for the Pro Tour.
+Despite a few embarrassing punts, I piloted [Titan Breach](https://www.mtggoldfish.com/deck/923196#paper) to a 6-4 finish -- pretty good for a guy who's never even made Day 2 of a GP!

+---

 As *Magic: the Gathering* players go, I'm mediocre.
 My practice schedule is (at best) sporadic, and I find full-day tournaments exhausting.
 But, through a combination of good luck and number crunching, I scored an invite to [Pro Tour Rivals of Ixalan](https://magic.wizards.com/en/events/premierplay/protour/ptrix) in Bilbao, Spain -- and even came away with a winning record in Modern[^1]!

 [^1]: My Modern record was 6-4, despite punting several relevant games due to fatigue.
 My drafts, on the other hand, were a bloodbath.
 I was unfamiliar with a powerful archetype, and I got run over by it, going 1-4-1.